aleksantari/camera_calibration/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License].

 ---

-> **Enjoy your newly calibrated camera!** If you have any questions or issues, please open an issue on GitHub or reach out to the project maintainer.
+> **Enjoy!** If you have any questions, suggestions or issues, please open an issue on GitHub or reach out on linkedin/aleksantari.